nicusX/k8s-terraform-ansible-sample/README.md

 Requirements on control machine:

 - Terraform (tested with Terraform 0.7.0; **NOT compatible with Terraform 0.6.x**)
-- Python (tested with Python 2.7.12)
+- Python (tested with Python 2.7.12, may be not compatible with older versions; requires Jinja2 2.8)
 - Python *netaddr* module
 - Ansible (tested with Ansible 2.1.0.0)
 - *cfssl* and *cfssljson*:  https://github.com/cloudflare/cfssl